Want an awesome adventure? Look no further than your big backyard.

 Turn it off, get up, and go outside.
 Find out where the nearest conservation area, Provincial, or National Park is.
 Check when entry to the local museums is free.
 Pick something, and go.
 Clear space in your busy, hectic life for you to go and have fun, and create an interesting experience for yourself.

-Find A Balance Between Saving Up For Travel and Enjoying Your Day-to-Day
+Balance Saving For Travel With Enjoying Your Life At Home

 I’m sure that someone has already told you to cut back on miscellaneous expenses if you want to travel the world.
 Culprit number one, your expensive coffee habit.
 Culprit number two, anything fun.